The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 I’ve noticed a few key ingredients popping up frequently:

-- Local Grains: While barley is standard, some breweries experiment with other grains grown in the south, adding unique textures and flavors.
+- Local Grains: While barley is standard, some breweries experiment with other grains grown in the South, adding unique textures and flavors.

 - Regional Fruits: Think peaches, apricots, cherries – these find their way into saisons and fruit beers, giving them a distinct Occitan twist.